RJ722/sdc_report/docs/source/introduction.rst

-* Vehicle of Interest: *E-rickshaw* - These rickshaws have a M.S (Mild Steel) tubular Chassis, consist of 3 wheels with a differential mechanism at rear wheels, and are completely batter operated.
+* Vehicle of Interest: *E-rickshaw* - These rickshaws have a M.S (Mild Steel) tubular Chassis, consist of 3 wheels with a differential mechanism at rear wheels, and are completely battery operated.
 The motor is brushless DC motor manufactured mostly in India and China.
 The electrical system used in Indian version is 48V.